• Skip to primary navigation

 Yum

-Peanut butter energy bites filled with super foods like oats, flax, hemp hearts, and chia seeds.
-This leaves room for chocolate chips and honey!
+Peanut butter energy bites filled with oats, flax, hemp hearts, and chia seeds with a touch of chocolate chips and honey.

 And more breaking news – my sister, Linds, had a beautiful baby boy yesterday!!
 So little FNF peanut will be born with a best friend already waiting.
 Please hold while I emotionally loose it for a minute… okay I’m back.
 Tissues disposed of.